SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/create.md

 ## <a id="create-guide" />Create a sales guide

-Once you have created stages and specified a sale type for the sales guide, you can design the sales guide itself by adding follow-ups and/or documents for each stage.
+After you have created stages and specified a sale type for the sales guide, you can design the sales guide itself by adding follow-ups and/or documents for each stage.

 1. Click the **Workflow** button in the Navigator (![icon][img1]).

 2. Select the **Sales guide** tab.

 3. In the list at the top, select the sale type you want to create a sales guide for.
-The stages selected for this sale type are displayed in the list underneath.
+The stages selected for this sale type are displayed below.

     * If the sale type is not set up to have a sales guide, click **Click here to turn on guide** at the bottom of the screen.